About Sara

 Close-up of a tan, textured surface, possibly the underside of a round object.

-I also know now how powerful it can be to find someone who gets it.
-Who won’t pathologize your brain, who sees your sensitivity as a strength, and who can help you create a version of motherhood that actually works for you.
+Who won’t pathologize your brain, who sees your sensitivity as a strength, and who can help you create a version of yourself that actually works for you.

 Master of Social Work (MSW) University of Kentucky